 You may be able to use your SNAP benefits to make a voluntary payment for prepared meals at certain locations like domestic violence shelters and homeless shelters, congregate meal sites for elders or home-delivered meals for seniors.
 These donations are voluntary and may depends on whether the agency serving the meals is an approved EBT vendor.
 106 C.M.R. § 360.120.

 SNAP is a federal program that operates in every state.
-You are allowed to use your EBT card to purchase food out-of-state at grocers and farmers markets that participate in the SNAP EBT program.
-And out of state SNAP participants can shop in Massachusetts.
+You are allowed to use your EBT card to purchase food out-of-state, and out of state SNAP participants can shop in Massachusetts.
 See Can I use my EBT benefits out of state?.
-If you move out of Massachusetts, you must advise DTA that you have moved.
-Your SNAP case will be closed, but you can reapply in the new state and qualify if you are eligible.
-See Can I use my EBT benefits out of state? for more details about DTA policy and using your EBT card when you are out of state.
+If you move out of state, you should tell DTA you moved.
+Your SNAP case will be closed, but you can reapply in the new state and qualify if you are still eligible.

-- While you cannot use SNAP for vitamins or medications, if you are elderly or disabled, be sure to tell DTA about any money you spend on vitamins and other health care expenses.
-You can claim these as a deduction to boost your SNAP benefit.
+- Even though you cannot use SNAP for vitamins or medications, you may be able to claim these costs as a medical expense deduction if you are an elder (60+) or person with disabilities.
+This can boost your SNAP benefit.
 See What medical expenses can I claim if I am elderly or disabled?

 - DTA information on how to use your EBT Card: http://www.mass.gov/eohhs/docs/dta/ebt/dta-ebt-tb-eng.pdf